Starting hands are the two-hole cards you are being dealt. These cards are crucial in determining the strength of your hand.

 The unsuited hole cards can be categorised as playable, somewhat playable and unplayable hands.:

-- Playable Hands: Hole cards of different suits, like AK and AQ, are strong playable hole cards.
-In a table of 6 or less, you can also treat same-suited KQ and AJ as premium hands and make your first move from any position.
+Hole cards of different suits, like AK and AQ, are strong playable hole cards.
+In a table of 6 or less, you can treat same-suited KQ and AJ as premium hands and make your first move from any position.

-- Somewhat Playable Hands: KQ and AJ of different suits are weaker than their counterparts with identical suits.
+KQ and AJ of different suits are weaker than their identical ones.
 It’s better to fold them when playing on a table of 9.
-Other list of hands that fall under this category are A4 to AT, KT, KJ, QT, QJ, QQ, JT, and JJ of different suits.
+Other hands that fall under this category are A4 to AT, KT, KJ, QT, QJ, QQ, JT, and JJ of different suits.
 These hands can sometimes be played from late positions.

-- Unplayable Hands: Some hands have very low strength and should never used to raise in the first move.
-Hole cards like Q5o, J6o, 52o and 84o, and most of the other combinations like these are simply unplayable.
-Hence, there is a possibility that you may keep getting loads of them for a very long time.
+Some hands have very low strength and should never used to raise in the first move.
+Hole cards like Q5o, J6o, 52o, 84o, and most other combinations are simply unplayable.
+Hence, you may keep getting loads of them for a long time.
 Therefore, it is recommended not to get carried away by your emotions.
 You should make it a habit only to play certain hands from certain positions.

 Suited Hands